Managerial assessment of proficiency: Validating the assessment

 Cliff Lansley, Director and owner of Development Processes Group plc, the lead organisation for MAP across the UK, is undertaking an extended research and validation exercise and the results will be referenced on completion.

 The construct validity can be measured by the degree to which the developers’ assessment data agrees with the actual performance of managers at work.
 But participants are also concerned with face validity, the degree to which they can identify with the video episodes and accept their proficiency profile as accurate.
 On the post-assessment evaluation sheet, 92% said they had no difficulty relating to the episodes, and 86% said that the scores they received were probably accurate.

 A further examination of the list of 12 competencies will support the assumption that they can all be improved via training.
 This is in contrast to the characteristics, qualities, and attributes that appear in some organisations’ lists of competencies¼ self-confidence, initiative, flexibility, ambition and so on.
 These are best defined as personality traits, not competencies, according to Dr. Scott Parry.
 They are typically formed early in life and, short of clinical intervention, are not subject to significant change through participation in a training programme.
 The developers of MAP restricted the assessment to competencies that can be developed through training.

-Impact of MAP
+Impact

 Famous chef, Raymond Blanc, experienced the tool himself and he outlines in the link below how he used MAP within his organisation and found it to be a good predictor of managerial performance.

 MAP has also been used as a central part of qualifications accredited by the Institute of Leadership and Management and the Chartered Management Institute.

-MAP has been deployed across the UK by a range of Licensed Delivery Centres by Development Processes Group PLC.
+MAP has been deployed across the UK by a range of Licensed Delivery Centres by Development Processes Group plc.
 One of its centres, Metricate Ltd, have supported its work in assessing and researching competencies in the construction, engineering and logistics industry sectors.
 The goal was to identify the implications of any deficiencies for the businesses concerned and assess how and where they impacted upon the organisation. (‘Understanding the Real Skills Gap: Management and Leadership’ 2008, Metricate Ltd).